 The canals, quite a few of which can be used by small boats, were never designed to hook up to the Intracoastal waterway or Charlotte Harbor.
 However, residents didn’t mind because it was not intended to be a boater community.
 Therefore, if you are looking for a saltwater canal home, Rotonda West is not the right place.

 Although, in 1971, the first resident moved to Rotonda, sales were sluggish.
 It took quite a while until the sales momentum accelerated.
 Due to questionable sales practices at the beginning and other issues the community was not responsible for, Rotonda went through several boom and bust cycles.
 Property owners from those crazy times still desperately try to sell their lots without a loss.
-Sometimes it works out, sometimes it does not.
+Sometimes it works out; sometimes it does not.

 Rotonda History Boom and Bust

 During those boom and bust times, everybody was under the impression that he was sitting on a gold mine when he owned lots in Rotonda, not realizing that the sheer number of lots was depressing the real estate market.
 The same happened in areas like Cape Coral as well.
-The rule is as simple as it gets: when there are many more properties than buyers, prices drop until you reach some equilibrium.
+The rule is as simple as it gets: when there are many more properties than buyers, prices drop until you reach equilibrium.
 That is the point when the prices start rising.
 Everybody thought Rotonda would be sold out in a few years, but fifty years later, there are still lots for sale in the circular city.
 In 2020 and on, lot sales have been brisk, with prices rising.
 However, there are still a few remaining pieces of land for sale.

 Fortunately, the calm after the storm has straightened everything out, and the real estate market in Rotonda is now as good or bad as it is everywhere else in Florida.
 However, remember that this is the only circular city in Florida.